zd819/Onairos-Swift/INTEGRATION_GUIDE.md

 // Error: "Failed frontend command"
 // Solution: Update to v1.0.9 and clean build

+// Error: "Type 'OnairosError' has no member 'networkError'"
+// Solution: Fixed in v1.0.10 (added missing enum cases)

+// Error: "Type 'OnairosError' has no member 'authenticationFailed'"
+// Solution: Fixed in v1.0.10 (added missing enum cases)

+// Error: "Type 'OnairosError' has no member 'validationFailed'"
+// Solution: Fixed in v1.0.10 (added missing enum cases)

+// Error: "Type 'OnairosError' has no member 'serverError'"
+// Solution: Fixed in v1.0.10 (added missing enum cases)

-// CRITICAL: Update to v1.0.9 for Swift 6.1 compatibility
+// CRITICAL: Update to v1.0.10 for complete Swift 6.1 compatibility
 ```